ushaprof/ai_case_study/README.md

 **Operational Costs:** Operating a fleet of autonomous vehicles, maintaining infrastructure, and ensuring compliance with regulatory requirements are significant cost drivers.

+> 	Waymo’s sixth-generation vehicles, which it started testing in July, will also lower costs, Mr. Panigrahi added.
+“So, as we swap these fleets out, the profitability will jump further,” he said.
+A Chinese electric automaker, Zeekr, makes the new vehicles.
+[The Daily Podcast, the NYTimes.](https://www.nytimes.com/2023/08/23/podcasts/the-daily/driverless-cars-san-francisco.html)

 <br>

 ## Economic Impact:

 ### Market Valuation:
 **Waymo’s August 2024 valuation:**  Estimated at around $30 billion, making it one of the most valuable autonomous driving companies in the world.
+[Bloomberg](https://www.bloomberg.com/)

-**Cost Savings:** Waymo’s technology has the potential to reduce costs in the transportation and logistics sectors by minimizing the need for human drivers and increasing efficiency.
+**Cost Savings:** Waymo’s technology has the potential to reduce costs in the transportation and logistics sectors by minimizing the need for human drivers and increasing efficiency.[Bloomberg](https://www.bloomberg.com/)

 ## WAYMO BUSINESS RISK ANALYSIS

 ### Opportunities for Growth:

 **Global Expansion:**  Expanding to international markets represents a significant growth opportunity, provided Waymo can navigate the regulatory and operational challenges.

 **AI Innovation:** Ongoing innovation in AI and machine learning could enhance the capabilities of Waymo’s autonomous vehicles, potentially opening new revenue streams.

+> 	“Artificial intelligence has triggered a significant transformation of human society that involves a stronger human-machine partnership.”
+Says Marius Stan, Program Lead, Intelligent Materials Design at the Department of Energy’s Argonne National Laboratory.
+The forecast calls for stronger, speedier resolution through quicker innovation.
+[Argonne National Laboratory](https://www.anl.gov/article/the-new-sciencemachine-partnerships)

 ### Challenges and Risks: